kinlane/talks/README.md

 talks
 =====

-These are my presentations from various talks that I do.  [link](kinlane.github.io/talks/)
+These are my presentations from various talks that I do - [You can view the full list here](http://kinlane.github.io/talks/)